deedeebles/PYTHON-MACHINE-LEARNING/README.md

 This project report aims to show the method I used to:

++ Determine the categories of employees leaving company X.

-Determine the types of employees leaving.
++ Determine the categories of employees currently present in company X

-Predict the employees that are prone to leaving next.
++ Predict the employees that are prone to leaving company X next.

 ### Data Preprocessing